Skip to main content

 • replayability

-• “The game offers huge replayability and new game+ and try different class combinations for a different experience.”
+• “The game offers huge replayability and New Game+ mode, allowing you to try different class combinations for a different experience.”

 • character development